-What do you hope to do with a masters in public administration?
+What do you hope to do with a Masters in Public Affairs degree?

 The MPA program prepares you with a Swiss army knife type of degree.
 For me, this means I am being prepared to work in a variety of settings — working in hospital administration, healthcare policy, state government, local government, or with health centered non-profits.
 The Department of Veterans Affairs is also a viable avenue; Brown's MPA program could prepare me for a VA hospital administration fellowship, which would be a dream scenario.
 I know the MPA program will leave me well equipped when I graduate, no matter which avenue I choose.